-With property prices continuing to rise and the desire for additional living space growing stronger, homeowners are increasingly looking upward for solutions.
-Converting your loft space represents one of the most cost-effective ways to add significant value to your property while creating the extra room your family needs.
+Why Loft Conversions Are Worth Considering - With property prices climbing and demand for extra living space at an all-time high, homeowners are looking upward.
+A loft conversion is one of the most cost-effective ways to add significant value—often 15–20%—while creating the space your family needs.

 Understanding the Planning Process